planariangames/eldritchgambit/Eldritch_Gambit_SRD_Magic.md

 Zone.
 This Grapples any losers as usual, but the Caster suffers no effect if they lose. *\[Range 0, Instant\] 1d8 +<span class="smallcaps">Cha</span> Grapple Roll vs. all in Zone.*
+- **Backlash:** unwary attackers will face retribution.
+The caster or target can use 1d12 +CHA on melee clashes instead of their usual weapon.
+Often uses an Element tag.
+*\[Range 0, Lasting\] 1d12 +CHA for melee clashes.*
 - **Burst:** fires a lethal spread over an area.
 This automatically hits everyone in the Zone, friend or foe, for 1d8 +<span class="smallcaps">Cha</span> damage.
 Elements can make this Spell more